 The movie Rob Roy about 17th century Scottish freedom fighter Robert Roy MacGregor features a duel between Rob, a highlander with a heavy, basket-hilted claymore and Archibald Cunningham, an English fop with a gentleman's small sword.
 Archibald proves the vastly superior swordsman, but drops his guard at the moment to victory to gloat.
 Rob grabs Archibald's blade and uses his last ounce of strength to cleave him nearly in two.

-The 13th Warrior (1999) (based on the novel The 13th Warrior) features a lethal duel between two Norsemen warriors.
+The 13th Warrior (1999) (based on the novel Eaters Of The Dead) features a lethal duel between two Norsemen warriors.
 Each warrior is granted three shields to use during the combat.
 The larger, younger Norseman splinters all three of his opponent's shields and appears to be on the verge of victory.
 The smaller Norseman, however, isn't as weak or exhausted as he let on, and immediately decapitates the larger man.
 The ruse was all part of a ploy to intimidate the heroes' enemy with their strength and cunning.

 Crouching Tiger, Hidden Dragon features a duel in which a father and daughter challenge an old villain who slew their wife/mother.
 Later, Jen, armed with Green Destiny, fights Yu Shu-lien, armed with a variety of weapons, though the duel is not lethal.